alecnmk/rubyshift/README.md

 - Trains are not stopping on stops, they continue to move along.
 Todo handle stops noticed :)
 - It's not quite clear, whether the idea was for trains to be added manually, or, after the calculation of number of people, they would be added automatically.
 - Travelled distance should will be growing eternally.
 Most likely, a good idea would be to make a direction flag, and limit max growth of the travelled distance to line length.
 The overall idea is very good thou.
-- Application was bound to rails 1.8 for some reason.
+- Application was bound to ruby 1.8 for some reason.
 Rails script file should use environment ruby.
 - Specs are present, good test suites for subway load.
 But that's all that's tested thou.

 ## TEAM 5 ##